Consumer

 Founded

-primary function is to assure a continual source of highly skilled boat and
+continual source of highly skilled boat and yacht designers and marine

-yacht designers and marine technicians to the marine industry.
-A significant
+technicians to the marine industry.
+A significant portion of the world's boat

-portion of the world's boat and yacht designers are Westlawn trained.
+and yacht designers are Westlawn trained.

 The

-students as well as an efficient twenty-first-century method for the faculty to
+as well as an efficient twenty-first-century method for the faculty to

 communicate with students.